Sustainability Organizations

 Environmental Affairs Committee (Student Government): The Environmental Affairs Committee strives to promote sustainable behavior and decrease the environmental impact of the University, its students, faculty, and staff.
 There are openings year-round on this committee for interested students to join on as associate members.
 Check out the Student Government website for more information on how to apply or who to contact if you are interested in working with them.

 Environmental Sustainability Fee Accountability Committee (ESFAC): The Environmental Sustainability Fee Accountability Committee strives to ensure the fair and beneficial allocation of the student Environmental Sustainability Fee.
-Click here to view the approved slate of 2020-2021 ESFAC—funded proposals.
 You can find the current status and projects of the committee by heading to the Student Government Committees page.
-You can also contact 2022-23 committee chair Drew Arends at dwa8863@truman.edu.
+You can also contact Kara Sargent (kms524@truman.edu), the committee chair.

 PLANTS!: PLANTS! is a social and volunteer based organization focused on everything plants!
 PLANTS hosts biweekly meetings to discuss upcoming events, which include plant sales, terrarium building, adopting a flower bed on campus, and so much more.
 Any and all majors are encouraged to join!
 If you are interested in joining or just want to learn more, contact Del Hannay at meh8277@truman.edu or the club advisor Dr. Hooper at lhooper@truman.edu.
 You can also check out their website.

 The Wildlife Association: The Wildlife Association seeks to stimulate interest and increase knowledge in the field of wildlife among Truman students and create campus awareness of wildlife issues.
-If you are interested in learning more, contact President Jonathan Lee at jwl1654@truman.edu or advisor Dr. Joanna Hubbard at hubbard@truman.edu.
+If you are interested in learning more, contact President Eva Locher at ir81668@truman.edu or advisor Dr. Joanna Hubbard at hubbard@truman.edu.
 The organization can also be contacted on Instagram.

 Community Organizations